mahoney1/test/test2.md

 #### :card_index: [back to base camp :camping: ](#top)

-#### Sample Networks (issue)

-The link below provides the link to our Sample Networks - to clone it simply do a `git clone https://github.com/hyperledger/composer-sample-networks.git` from the command line or from the same Github repo in a browser.

 <a name="samples"></a>

-### :information_source:  Composer Sample Networks
+### :information_source:  Composer Sample Networks/Applications/Models

+The links to our Sample Networks/Applicaions are provided below - to clone it simply do a `git clone https://github.com/hyperledger/composer-sample-networks.git` from the command line or from the same Github repo in a browser.

 | Description | Link
 | ----------- | ---------